Error messages in Managed Service for PostgreSQL

 - In the target cluster, add a user with access to the migrated database and the same name as the user who created the logical dump in the source cluster.

-- Restore the logical dump on behalf of this user or grant their privileges to another account you want to use to restore the logical dump.
+- As this user, restore the logical dump or grant their privileges to another account you want to use to restore the logical dump.

 What should I do if I get a replication slot already exists error during logical replication?